Using ClimaLand Diagnostics to save simulation output

 )

-Define how to schedule your variables.
-For example, you want the seasonal maximum of your variables, where season is defined as 90 days.
+You can also define your own output frequencies and reductions.
+For example, if you want the seasonal maximum of your variables, where season is defined as 90 days, you could add the following get_period function, and then provide this new reduction period to default_diagnostics.

 Analyze your simulation output